infinityiot/infinity-sdk/README.md

 Download
 --------

-Download [the latest AAR][link] or add a dependency using Gradle `implementation 'com.github.infinityiot:infinity-sdk:1.+'`.
+Download [the latest library][link] or add a dependency using Gradle `implementation 'com.github.infinityiot:infinity-sdk:1.+'`.

 Minimum Ansroid SDK 19+.